 Officials of the company

 Each trade/industry has a unique SIC code to identify what a business does.
 Furthermore, section J of the SIC code list is likely to interest UK contractors the most.
-Please read our other article, which explains the SIC code with Companies House in more detail.
+Please read our other guide, which explains the SIC code with Companies House in more detail.

 - Who the shareholders will be.